smatimed/SelectFromDoc/README.md

 set pipenv_venv_in_project=1
 pipenv install
 ```
 The requirements, stored in the file 'Pipfile', (pandas, pandasql, openpyxl, lxml, matplotlib) will be automatically installed.
+You can modify the version of Python in the file 'Pipfile' by changing the value of 'python_version = "3.11"'.

 - Activate the virtual environment :
 ```